 For a moment, though, I think this is a good time to step back and talk about who I am and my approach to this podcast.
 Why should you listen to me talking about Buddhist teachings?

 I’ve been fortunate to meet and study with highly realized teachers.
-And it’s important for you to know that I’m not one of them.
+And it’s important for me to say that I’m not one of them.
 That could be a good reason to stop listening to this podcast right now and seek out someone who’s a deeply realized spiritual being.
+There are a lot of them out there.

 Advanced teachers also address these topics, but because of their more highly realized state, they know us through their empathy and compassion rather than the direct experience of being caught up in these delusions that you and I share.